SINGLE COUNTRY PROFILE

 According to the Development Planning System Law, the National Development Council (NDC) is responsible for long-term development planning and assessment of development.
 National Development Council is chaired by the Prime Minister and includes the minister of education and science, the minister of economics, the minister of finance, the minister of environmental protection and regional development, a representative of the State President, as well as social partners and representatives of the most influential non-governmental organizations.

-• To ensure planning process of State long-term development
+- To ensure planning process of State long-term development

-• To assess implementation of the long-term planning documents and to submit proposals for new development planning documents
+- To assess implementation of the long-term planning documents and to submit proposals for new development planning documents

-• To submit recommendations to the Cabinet of Ministers on State long-term development priority directions after analysis and evaluation of their potential impacts
+- To submit recommendations to the Cabinet of Ministers on State long-term development priority directions after analysis and evaluation of their potential impacts

-• To submit recommendations to the Cabinet of Ministers on the development planning aspects of the State medium-term budget
+- To submit recommendations to the Cabinet of Ministers on the development planning aspects of the State medium-term budget

-• To discuss relevant structural reforms
+- To discuss relevant structural reforms

-Responsibility for the NSDS implementation and overall policy coordination and monitoring at the national level lies with the Cross Sectoral Coordination Centre.
-The policy coordination function ensures that ministry and other government entities ensure compliance of their development planning documents with higher level planning documents, as well as with development planning regulations.
-NSDS and National Development Plan 2014-2020 serve as a reference documents for the Cross Sectoral Coordination Centre to coordinate and ensure compliance of medium-term sectoral policies.
-The Cross Sectoral Coordination Centre submits proposals on the implementation of national reforms and the redistribution of resources for the implementation of national development priorities and policy guidelines.
+Responsibility for the NSDS implementation and overall policy coordination and monitoring at the national level lies with the State Chancellery.
+NSDS and the National Development Plan are the highest level planning documents and as such serve as a reference documents for the State Chancellery to coordinate and ensure compliance of medium and short-term sectoral policies.
+The State Chancellery submits proposals on the implementation of national reforms and the redistribution of resources for the implementation of national development priorities and policy guidelines.

 In 2017, the Cross Sectoral Coordination Centre conducted an assessment of progress and challenges in achieving Latvia’s development goals reflected in the NDP2020 as a reference for future development planning.
 As a part of the assessment, a survey of opinion leaders was conducted to determine their views on the relevance of the NDP2020 goals and their progress.
 This was followed by analysis of statistical and secondary data on the implementation of NDP2020 and Latvia 2030, including the progress towards reaching performance indicator values.
 Civil servants, Members of Parliament, ministers, government social and cooperation partners, businessmen, representatives of non-governmental organizations, representatives of planning regions, and heads of local governments, journalists, researchers and academics participated in this survey.
+A mid-term review of the current NDP is due soon.

 Latvia’s policy-making process is inclusive, and cooperation is ongoing at many different levels.
 There was wide public involvement in the preparation of the NSDS in 2010 and the NDP2020 (in 2012) and NDP 2027 (in 2019).